pdebuyl/sar-pre-processing/docs/paper.md

 Snapista (https://snap-contrib.github.io/snapista/index.html) targets mainly experts remote sensing users with python programming skills.
 It provides access to the processing operators of all toolboxes (e.g. Sentinel-1, Sentinel-2 or Sentinel-3) within SNAP.
 Expert users can generate processing graphs and execute there generated graphs in a pure Pythonic way.
-A guideline which processing steps are needed for different applications or which processing steps can or have to be combined are not provided yet.
+Guidelines about which processing steps are needed for different applications or about which processing steps can or have to be combined are not provided yet.
 As guidelines how to process different satellite data for different applications is not an easy task to do it exceeds the goal of snapista as a python wrapper for the SNAP software.
 Summarizing, snapista provides access to all SNAP toolboxes (not just to Sentinel-1 Toolbox) via python.
 But as it provides no default processing chains, snapista will be primarily usable by expert remote sensing users.
 The advantage of snapista is the accessibility of processing operators for SAR and optical data.